What is DNS? A Beginner’s Guide to the Internet’s Phonebook (2025)

 Q. What is DNS and How Does it Work?

-A. Explanation of DNS as the system that translates human-readable domain names into IP addresses, allowing browsers to load web pages.
+DNS translates domain names into IP addresses, enabling browsers to load websites when users type human-readable URLs.

 Q. What Are Authoritative and Recursive DNS Servers?